-The UK is no longer in the EU and the process and costs to register a UK car in Spain after Brexit have changed considerably.
+The UK is no longer in the EU and the process and costs to register a UK car in Spain are a lot more than they were before Brexit.

-This is because UK cars now are now treated as vehicles from third countries and must either clear customs, or get a customs certificate if your car qualifies for customs exemption.
+This is because UK cars now are now treated as vehicles from third countries and must clear customs, have import duty and VAT paid, or get a waiver if your car qualifies for customs exemption.

 Importing a high value car from the UK in Spain post Brexit, now comes with added costs.
 As the UK is no longer in the EU and the standard process to import and register a UK car in Spain now involves customs.